(1900 Times Atlas of the World)

 1687 The Venetian commander Francesco Morosini seizes Athens

-1699 The peace of Carlowitz assigns Athens to the Turks
+1699 The peace of Carlowitz assigns Athens to the Ottomans

-The Venetians approached Athens from the south and positioned most of their artillery on the hill of the Muses also called hill of Philopappus after a monument to the consul Caius Julius Philopappus.
-From the hill the Venetians could see the Acropolis, which had the appearance of a fortress with the notable exception of the Temple to Athene, the Parthenon.
-The early XIXth century print shown above is very likely a faithful representation of the scene in 1687.
-In the late XVIIth century most of the small population of Athens (3,000 inhabitants) lived at the foot of the Acropolis northern side.
+The Venetians approached Athens from the south and positioned most of their artillery on the hill of the Muses from which they could hit the Acropolis, which had the appearance of a medieval fortress with the notable exception of the Parthenon.
+The early XIXth century print is likely a faithful representation of the scene in 1687.
+At that time the inhabitants of Athens lived at the foot of the northern side of the Acropolis.

 The Acropolis seen from the Monument to Philopappus

 In the XIXth century the Acropolis was the object of a vast campaign of archaeological excavations.
-Their aim was to bring back the Acropolis to the Vth century BC.
-All additions of the Byzantine, Frankish and Turkish periods were regarded as not being of any interest and were destroyed.
-Maybe today this aim would be achieved in a more sophisticated way (the image used as a background for this page is a Turkish relief I noticed in the rubble of the Acropolis).
+Their aim was to bring back the Acropolis to its assumed Vth century BC status.
+Additions of the Roman, Byzantine, Frankish and Ottoman periods were often regarded as not being of any interest and were demolished.
+Maybe today this aim would be achieved by using a more sophisticated technique (the image used as a background for this page shows an Ottoman relief in the rubble of the Acropolis).

-The Venetians had little interest in targeting the Parthenon, because they were aiming at damaging the fortifications at the entrance of the Acropolis.
-At that time cannon threw metal or stone balls, which were not able to cause any major damage to the solid columns of the Parthenon.
-The columns of the rear façade show the impact of these balls (their left side - towards the hill of Philopappus - is more damaged than the right side).
+The Venetians had little interest in targeting the Parthenon, because they were aiming at damaging the fortifications at the entrance to the Acropolis.
+At that time guns threw metal or stone balls, which were not able to cause any major damage to the solid columns of the Parthenon.
+The columns of the eastern front show the impact of these balls (their left side is more damaged than the right one).

 We'll never do it again!

-When (in 2003) I was taking some of the pictures you see in this page I noticed three tourists who were speaking Turkish and after a brief explanation we arranged to take this picture, where on behalf of our Italian and Turkish ancestors, we formally acknowledge our wrongdoings and apologize for them.
+When (in 2003) I was taking some of the pictures you see in this page I noticed three tourists who were speaking Turkish and we arranged to take this picture, where on behalf of our Italian and Turkish ancestors, we formally acknowledge our wrongdoings and apologize for them.

 Sitting at a cafè at Piraeus and the lion which Morosini brought to Venice